Ley789/SimpleRayTracer/Thesis/thesis.md

 # Domain-Specific Language

-A domain is defined as a field of study that defines a set of common requirements and terminology.
-A Domain-Specific Language (DSL) is a tool that simplifies expressions and solves problems in a defined domain.
+A Domain-Specific Language (DSL) is a language that simplifies expressions and solves problems in a defined domain.
 There are 2 major kinds of DSL

 * Embedded DSL: An embedded DSL is a library implemented in the host language (normally a general-purpose language), providing greater abstractions related to the domain.
-An example is SQL database connector for java.
+An example is SQL database connector for Java.
 * Internal DSL: An internal DSL is an independent language with several tools (parser, interpreters, . . . ).
 A common used internal DSL is CSS.

-In this chapter we introduce the embedded DSL Diagrams.
+In this chapter we introduce Diagrams.
+It is a embedded DSL for vector graphics and 3D scenes.
 Next we discuss the usability of Diagrams in 3D.

 ## Diagrams